-The July story starts there: a personal understanding of the pains of the experience of the window A/C for both Muhammad, my co-founder, and me.
-Just as so many others ask themselves at the start of every summer, we wondered: why does the window A/C experience have to be so terrible?
+The July story starts there: a personal understanding of the pains of the experience of the window A/C for me.
+Just as so many others ask themselves at the start of every summer, I wondered: why does the window A/C experience have to be so terrible?
 Why do I have to lug this heavy, unwieldy object from the floor of a big box store to my building, and up the stairs to my apartment?

-As we talked about it more, it became apparent that we might actually be in a position to do something about it.
-Muhammad’s family produces appliances, including A/Cs of all types, and Muhammad had been thinking about how they could be different: a beautiful A/C that was more user-friendly, delivered and installed.
+As I thought about it more, it became apparent that I might actually be in a position to do something about it.
+My family produces appliances, including A/Cs of all types, and I had been thinking about how they could be different: a beautiful A/C that was more user-friendly, delivered and installed.

-But before we set about designing our own A/C we needed to become experts in the product - not relying just on our own experiences with the A/C. But rather, we wanted to understand everybody else’s experiences too.
+But before I set about designing our own A/C, I needed to become experts in the product - not relying just on my own experiences with the A/C. But rather, I wanted to understand everybody else’s experiences too.

-With that goal in mind, in 2019 we started a company called DON’T BE HOT, an A/C delivery and installation service in New York.
+With that goal in mind, in 2019 I started a company called DON’T BE HOT, an A/C delivery and installation service in New York, and got some people on board to help.
 We tried to keep it very simple, so we could learn as much as we possibly could in the shortest period of time.
 We bought regular window A/Cs from a wholesaler, built a website to allow New Yorkers to buy window A/Cs online, and seamlessly schedule their delivery and installation right at checkout.

 Instead of the customer having to spend half the day getting their A/C into their window - including that terrifying moment where it’s dangling out of the window during installation - they could simply order online and we would deliver and install as soon as a few hours after the order was placed.